juanvivas16/ft-arch-proposal/task2/README.md

 ### 2. Update the Infrastructure

-If you need to update the infrastructure (e.g., change the number of instances in the ASG or modify security group rules):
+If you need to update the infrastructure (e.g., change the number of instances in the ASG or modify security group rules or delete a resource):

 #### a.
 Make the Necessary Changes